 ) or double quotes ("text"

-) simplifying IDL usage in JSON or Java languages - you don't have to escape double quotes.
+) simplifying IDL usage in Scala - you don't have to escape double quotes.
 Both quotes can be escaped in string, i.e. "text with \" quote"

 or 'text with \' quote'